Locally loop algebras and locally affine Lie algebras: Introduction

-The classification of LALAs proceeds as follows.
-First we classify the cores of LALAs.
-We show that the core of a LALA is a locally Lie $1$-torus, which is isomorphic to a universal covering of a locally loop algebra.
-We also show that there is a one to one correspondence between reduced locally affine root systems and the cores of LALAs.
-(This part was already done in \cite{N2} by a different way.)
-The second step of the classification is to determine a complement of the core of a LALA $\mathcal L$.
-Let where $\mathcal L_c$ is the core and $D$ is a homogeneous complement of the core.
-Since $\mathcal L_c$ is an ideal and $\mathcal L$ is tame, $D$ embeds into $\der_F\mathcal L_c$, the space of derivations of $\mathcal L_c$.
-Moreover, one can show that $\der_F\mathcal L_c$ embeds into $\der_F L$, where
+Next, we explain how the classification of LALAs is conducted.
+First, we classify the cores of the LALAs.
+We show that the core of a LALA is a locally Lie $1$-torus and that the core is a universal covering of a locally loop algebra.
+We also show that there is a one to one correspondence between reduced root systems extended by $\Bbb Z$ (which are classified in \cite[Cor.15]{Y3}, as the class of reduced locally affine root systems) and the cores of LALAs.